valschmidt/pgnuplot/README.md

 with "::" symbols to delimit each set of arguments.

 File Arguments:
 For each data file we need to specify two columns to plot.
-We do this with the `C` flag, for example, `Cc#[N]_c#[N]l`, where '_' delimited the specification for the x and y axis, respbtrively, `c#[N]` is the column number starting with zero and counting from left to right.
-The "C" flag is extremely flexible as each of the c#[N} expressions above can be any valid perl string with c#[N] to specify appropriate references to a column.
+We do this with the `-C` flag, for example, `Cc#[N]_c#[N]l`, where '_' delimits the specification for the x and y axis, respectively, `c#[N]` is the column number starting with zero and counting from left to right.
+The `-C"`flag is extremely flexible as each of the `c#[N}` expressions above can be any valid perl string with `c#[N]` to specify appropriate references to a column.
 In the second file argument list in our example, we plot the product of columns 5 and 6 against column 7 divided by 100.
 If we don't specify any columns, the first two columns in our file will be taken by default.
-Alternatively, we can specify just a single column to plot by specifying "Cc#[N]_#".
+Alternatively, we can specify just a single column to plot by specifying `"Cc#[N]_#"`.
+Here the second # indicates the line number.

 Another useful example is plotting GPS data from a NMEA string, where latitude and longitude are in columns 2 and 4 respectively, and degrees and minutes are concatinated together - i.e. DDMM.MMMM for LAT and DDDMM.MMMM for long.
 One could do this by simply converting to decimal degrees on the fly with something like this:

 -fCsubstr(c#[4],0,3)+substr(c#[4],3,length(c#[4]))/60_substr(c#[2],0,2)+substr(c